Perfect for your first Ironman® or Ironman® 70.3® Triathlon

 - Get your warm-up & cool-down integrated into your workouts

 Instead of having to set aside separate time to stretch and strengthen your muscles, try to incorporate a standard warm-up and cool-down into your routines.
 Throughout a year of training, you’ll need to play defense against injury, and a 15 minute injury prevention routine tacked on to your main workouts can go a long way both in consolidating effort, but also keeping you healthy for training.

-The diet required to train for an Ironman
+The diet required to train for a triathlon

-One thing that will almost 100% happen during your Ironman training, is you’ll learn just how much you can actually eat in a day.
+One thing that will almost 100% happen when you’re training for something like an Ironman® triathlon, is you’ll learn just how much you can actually eat in a day.

 It won’t be uncommon to burn 4-5,000(!) calories in one day, and in order to maintain strength, speed and avoid injury, you’ll have to intake more than that.

 The reality is that most people have no idea how many calories of what macros they consume on a daily basis.
 In preparation for this type of training, spend a few weeks meticulously tracking your food intake using something like MyFitnessPal to get a sense of where you currently stand.

 That will help you understand how much more you’ll likely have to start consuming once training begins.

 There are dozens of articles that you can find from dietitians and nutritionists on exactly what ratios you should have for carbs vs protein vs fats, but regardless of what your percentage works out to be, the key to this is to eat real food.

 Real food consists of nuts, seeds, meat, vegetables, and fruit (mainly).
 It absolutely does not consist of anything containing processed sugar.
 A good rule of thumb, is to shop around the outside of the grocery store and avoid the aisles.
 If it has an expiration date of it that’s more than a few weeks away, chances are you can afford to stay away from it.